 It took us a few more months to decipher that cryptic code to actually mean, he didn’t want a relationship that clipped his wings and turned him into someone else’s other orange half.
 His response made it clear just how perfect we would be for one another.

 Two years of love, learning and living together down the road and we are as smitten and free as ever.
-To make that happen, creating unconventional relationship norms was a must.
+To make that happen, creating our own unconventional relationship norms was a must.
 The standard ways of building a romantic partnership just wouldn’t have worked for us.
-They may not be rules that would suit everyone, but they work for us.
+These unconventional relationship rules might not suit everyone, but they work for us.

 I feel more like myself than ever.
 Not only does he not clip my wings, but his love, trust, and support help me feel like I can soar.